ssuppe/sticky_widgets/docs/README.txt

 (in that I needed subtyping without using Elgg's user->subType, but wanted to support it just in case).
 If you have a better idea, please let me know.
 What this means is that the GUI and this file may not accurately reflect each other, so please be careful.

+Finally, there is a method called sw_shouldIgnoreContext that overrides widgets default behavior to only work in the context the widget developer specified.
+I find this useful, I hope you do too.
+If not, change it to return false and all will be well.

 PEANUT GALLERY
 Feel free to let me know about bugs, suggestions, critiques, complaints/kudos.
 They will most likely be followed up in that order :)